dabigsahar-dotcom/Project-Tummus/full-separate-glove-tutorial.md

 ### What this does

 This keeps the board’s internal usability checks consistent with the unlock condition.
-Normally, I would say this but simplified, but I can't really find the best way to simplify it so yeah

-# DONE yeah thats it for this Part
+Normally, I would say this but simplified, but I can't really find the best way to simplify it so done yeah thats it for this Part

 # Part 3: Conclusion
 I don't really have anything to say for this part.
 I just thought it'd be cool if I added a conclusion for now.